optimalisatie/exec.js/README.md

 WebWorkers have a startup latency of ~40ms which make them unsuitable for some applications.
 This code runner does not have significant latency or overhead and it's 690 bytes compressed.

-For IE a [Promise polyfill](https://github.com/taylorhakes/promise-polyfill) is required.
-The code could be modified to use a callback instead of a promise.

 # Usage

 Include `exec.js` in the HTML document.